shrihari1999/gta-sa-radio/README.md

 7. Place the file in your audio folder
 8. Open with any music player

+## 🏠 PWA Installation

+This app can be installed as a Progressive Web App (PWA) on supported devices:

+### Android (Chrome)
+1. Open the website in Chrome
+2. Tap the menu (three dots) in the top right
+3. Select "Add to Home screen"
+4. Follow the prompts to install

+### Desktop (Chrome/Edge)
+1. Open the website
+2. Click the install icon in the address bar or menu
+3. Follow the prompts

+Once installed, the app will work offline and can be launched from your home screen like a native app.

 ## 🎵 Playlist Logic

 - **Jingle** (70% chance)